criosch1/Capstone_Final_Wish/README.md

 - Products that have a high tag count (29, 34, 37, 41) are generating a higher average product revenue than the popular 13-19 tag range.

 ## Linear Regression Model - Predicting Units Sold using Tag Count:
-- I wanted to see if a linear regression model could be created in order to predict the amount of units sold of a product.
+- I wanted to see if a linear regression model could be created in order to predict the number of units sold of a product.
-- Unfortunately due to the way the units sold were inputted in the dataset, there was no way to create an effective model to prediction.
+- Unfortunately due to the way the units sold were inputted in the dataset, there was no way to create an effective model to predict units sold.
 - A more robust data set is needed for this model creation.

 ## Recommendations and Next Steps:
 - The Ad boost service needs to be investigated even further.
 - Inform the merchants on Wish about the effectiveness of product badges.
 - Run some tests to see if limiting the number of tag words per product would have any effect on sales.
-- More robust data is needed to implement an appropriate predication model for units sold.
+- More robust data is needed to implement an appropriate prediction model for units sold.

 # Contact Information
 - **Name:** Christian Rios-Chambi
 - **Email:** crioschambi@gmail.com
 - **LinkedIn:** linkedin.com/in/christian-rios-chambi/
 - **Github:** github.com/criosch1